Backstage at National Black Theater in Harlem.

 I'll see you when I see you.
 I do feel a little better, not like I can leap tall buildings or anything

-but better than I did when I started this.
 If you really want to know, just drop the sugar.

 Better yet, drop me a line and I'll tell you a little bit.